AustroMelee/Austros-ATLA-World/docs/frontend architecture.md

 - **Gender:** Maps to `gender` field with male/female values
 - **Bender:** Maps to `isBender` and `bendingElement` fields
 - **Role-Based:** Maps filter terms to role, narrativeFunction, and eraAppearances
+- **Food Categories:** Maps to food category tags with comprehensive coverage

 **Animal Exclusion Logic:**
 ```typescript